Digital television in Malaysia: Satellite television

-Digital terrestrial TV
+Digital terrestrial television

 Free-to-air

-In 2005, the Ministry of Information announced their plan to digitalise nationwide free-to-air TV broadcasts led by Radio Televisyen Malaysia (RTM).
-Trial broadcasts were undertaken, involving one thousand households in the Klang Valley from September 2006 till February 2007.
-According to the then-Deputy Minister of Information, Chia Kwang Chye, the trial received "very positive" feedback, i.e., "more than 60 percent said the quality of the signal ranged from good to better.
+In 2005, the Ministry of Information announced its plan to digitise nationwide free-to-air TV broadcasts, led by Radio Televisyen Malaysia (RTM).
+Trial broadcasts were conducted involving one thousand households in the Klang Valley from September 2006 to February 2007.
+According to then-Deputy Minister of Information Chia Kwang Chye, the trial received "very positive" feedback; he noted that "more than 60 percent said the quality of the signal ranged from good to better.
 Over 88 percent said the picture quality improved, while 70 percent said the sound quality was better".

-According to Information Minister Datuk Ahmad Shabery Cheek, it was anticipated that RTM would fully complete its digitalisation in 2012 as part of its three-year restructuring process.
-It was anticipated that each household, once equipped with the necessary equipment (set-top box, iDTV or DHD set) would receive up to 19 channels, seven of which would fall under RTM and the rest for private broadcasters such as TV3, ntv7, 8TV and TV9.
-Thus far, besides simulcasting TV1 and TV2, RTM is currently airing RTMi, Muzik Aktif and Arena exclusively on the digital TV platform, transmitted at UHF channel 44, modulated at 64QAM, in test forms.
-RTM was also expected to launch regional channels for each state and/or territory in Malaysia, increasing to 20 television channels.
-Media Prima started trials in March 2009.
+Information Minister Datuk Ahmad Shabery Cheek anticipated that RTM would complete its digitisation in 2012 as part of a three-year restructuring process.
+It was expected that each household, once equipped with the necessary equipment—such as a set-top box, iDTV, or DHD set—would receive up to 19 channels.
+Seven of these were to fall under RTM, with the rest allocated to private broadcasters such as TV3, ntv7, 8TV, and TV9.
+In addition to simulcasting TV1 and TV2, RTM aired RTMi, Muzik Aktif, and Arena exclusively on the digital TV platform, testing on UHF channel 44 modulated at 64QAM.
+RTM also planned to launch regional channels for each state and territory in Malaysia, increasing the total to 20 television channels.
+Media Prima began trials in March 2009.

-Malaysia and all other Association of Southeast Asian Nations (ASEAN) (with the exception of Cambodia and Laos, which selected the DTMB instead, and the Philippines, which selected ISDB-T instead) had selected DVB-T as the final DTV standard, and were expected to switch off analogue broadcasts completely by 2015.
-In June 2008, participants of the 6th ASEAN Digital Broadcast Meeting from seven Southeast Asian countries (including Malaysia) agreed to finalise the specifications of the DTV set-top box for use within ASEAN, and also set up an ASEAN HD Centre to provide training on HDTV content to broadcasters in the region.
+Malaysia and all other Association of Southeast Asian Nations (ASEAN) members—except the Philippines (which selected ISDB-T) and Cambodia and Laos (which selected DTMB)—selected DVB-T as the final DTV standard.
+They expected to switch off analogue broadcasts completely by 2015.
+In June 2008, participants of the 6th ASEAN Digital Broadcast Meeting, comprising seven Southeast Asian countries including Malaysia, agreed to finalise the specifications of the DTV set-top box for use within ASEAN and to set up an ASEAN HD Centre to provide training on HDTV content to regional broadcasters.

-Despite the success of RTM's pilot trials, the digital terrestrial television transition faced many problems.
-These problems stemmed from the lesser enthusiasm of content providers toward the digitisation, with the exception of Les Copaque, and the need to improve the nation's Internet broadband infrastructure.
-However, after Abdullah Badawi resigned as Prime Minister in 2008, the project by RTM was deferred indefinitely.
+Despite the success of RTM's pilot trials, the digital terrestrial television transition faced several issues.
+These problems stemmed from content providers' lack of enthusiasm toward digitisation—with the exception of Les' Copaque—and the need to improve the nation's Internet broadband infrastructure.
+After Abdullah Badawi resigned as Prime Minister in 2008, the RTM project was deferred indefinitely.